Domestic and Family Violence Innovation Fund: Round 2

 To achieve this, in 2016 the NSW Government announced a $20 million Domestic and Family Violence Innovation Fund.

-Round 2 of the Innovation Fund provided more than $12 million in funding for 13 projects.
+Round 2 of the Innovation Fund provided almost $12 million in funding for 13 projects.

 The successful projects from round 2 are: